Table of Contents

-Just with what we have just mentioned above is enough to destroy your image in front of family and friends in the digital world.
-But there is another aspect in which the wrong pictures or comments of you can ruin you, and here is when the line between the digital and real-world disappears: When you want to apply to get a spot at your dream school.
+What we just mentioned above is enough to destroy your image in front of family and friends in the digital world.
+But there is another aspect in which the wrong pictures or comments of you can ruin you.
+And this is when the line between the digital and real-world disappears: when you want to apply to get a spot at your dream school.

 What you should do

 Before submitting your application to schools, here’s what you should do to make sure that the positive effect of social media on college admissions enhances your candidature-